 You should look to see that the water heater has successfully been turned off.
 To do this, turn up the temperature setting on the heater’s control box.
 Open up the access hatch and look inside for the burner.
 If it has not ignited, you are good to go.

-Sometimes old water heaters lack a shut-off valve, or the valve is not near the heater.
-If you have been unsuccessful in stopping the gas supply to your water heater, here are the steps to turning off the gas to the entire home.
+If your water heater lacks a shut-off valve, or the valve is not near the heater, you may have been unsuccessful in stopping the gas supply to your water heater.
+If so, continue to the following steps to turn off the gas to the entire home.

 Your home should have a gas meter somewhere outside.
 You can usually find it on the front or side of your house.
 In rare cases, it could be inside of an enclosure attached to the outside of the building.
 If you are having trouble finding the meter, do not hesitate to call your local gas company.